 (Note; point C is currently impossible without the PPF curve shifting to the right)

 To build a new airport may lead to a greater increase in social benefit than social cost.
 Therefore, there is a net gain to society.
 However, those people living near the new airport will lose out.
 Therefore this is not a Pareto improvement.
 However, if the people living nearby were compensated for extra noise, then it is possible to have a Pareto improvement.

 In practise, there are often practical difficulties and high frictional costs in compensating losers from a particular project.

 Pareto efficiency and equity

 An outcome may be seen as a Pareto improvement, but, it doesn’t mean this is a satisfactory outcome or fair.
 There could still be inequality after a Pareto improvement.

 A society could have Pareto efficiency but large degrees of inequality.
-Suppose there is a pie and three people, the most equitable solution would be to divide in three equal parts.
+Suppose there is a pie and three people; the most equitable solution would be to divide into three equal parts.
 But, if it was cut in half and shared amongst two people, it would be seen as Pareto efficient – because the third person doesn’t lose out – (even though he doesn’t share in the pie).

-When making decisions it is important to take into more factors, such as social efficiency, total welfare and issues like diminishing marginal utility of money.
+When making decisions, it is important to take into more factors, such as social efficiency, total welfare and issues like diminishing marginal utility of money.